prometheus-tech/kaagapAI/README.md

 # **kaagapAI**
-A text analysis tool for mentak health practitioners
+A text analysis tool for mental health practitioners